Cradle-ALP

 Download

-Within the Cradle-ALP project, four models were defined for cross-border cooperation by synchronizing existing regional and national funding schemes in the Alpine Space Region.
+Within the Cradle-ALP project, four models for cross-border cooperation were defined by synchronizing regional and national funding schemes in the Alpine Space Region.

-Model A enables international partners to contribute external know-how via subcontracting, requiring minimal administrative effort and supporting network and matchmaking activities.
-Model B supports cross-regional projects within a shared consortium, where only regional partners receive funding from their own programmes, involving additional effort to align evaluation processes, while also strengthening networks and community building.
-Model C establishes joint calls between funding authorities of two regions under a shared thematic scope, maintaining the funding logic of Model B and requiring authority involvement and synchronized evaluations.
-Model D adds a joint coordination office that supports funding advice, matchmaking, and administrative alignment, ensuring structured, long-term cooperation between regional funding bodies.
+Model A enables international expertise via subcontracting with minimal administrative effort.
+Model B supports cross-regional projects within a shared consortium, where partners are funded by their own regions, requiring alignment of evaluation processes.
+Model C introduces joint calls between funding authorities with coordinated evaluations.
+Model D adds a joint coordination office to support matchmaking, funding advice, and long-term cooperation between funding bodies.

 • Cradle to cradle transformation roadmaps in selected value chains covering technologies and business models.